 Making alcohol-free beer by reducing and preventing the production of alcohol

+The first process for making alcohol free beer is for small runs and production.
 This tends to be the process used to make alcohol-free beers by smaller and craft producers as it doesn’t require the purchase or usage of any specialist or extra equipment on top of what they use to produce regular alcoholic beer.
 Within this method of producing alcohol-free beer, there are 3 approaches to preventing alcohol being produced.

 Making alcohol-free beer by “no fermentation brewing”

 When beer is brewed it starts with a “mash” – which is when the grains (usually malted barley and the other grains such as rye, wheat or corn) are mixed with water and then heated.
 The enzymes in the malt break down the starchy grain to create a liquid called “wort”.
 After the wort has been boiled and strained yeast is then added to the wort, this begins the fermentation process.
 Fermentation (in the case of beer brewing) is the process by which a starch or sugar is converted into alcohol by the addition of yeast.

 The “no fermentation” method of producing alcohol-free beer is simple and provides a 0% ABV brew.
 Yeast is withheld from the wort and therefore no fermentation takes place.
 This process tends to be used in Islamic countries and produces sweeter beers and tends not to be like a traditional beer taste.
 Fermentation also creates the bubbles that we’re used to in beer, so in a similar fashion to how fizzy drinks are made most breweries using this method inject carbon dioxide into the can or bottle.

 The folks at the UK based Freestar use this process to create their 0.00% alcohol-free beer.

 Making alcohol-free beer through “limited or arrested fermentation”